 A Reason For Being

-A poem like a story, or a song, or yarn, a tale, a communication, or just a conversation has a reason for being.
+A poem like a story, or a song, a yarn, a tale, a communication, or just a conversation has a reason for being.
 Thoughts come to mind that need to be, are itching to be, amplified.

 Cry From Mid-Space